kninnug/Constrainautor/README.md

 #### con.isConstrained(edg)

 Whether the half-edge with the given id is a constraint edge.
-Returns true if `edg` (or `-edg`) was earlier returned by a call to `constrainOne`.
+Returns true if `edg` was earlier returned by a call to `constrainOne`.
 Note: this doesn't try to detect if the edge must be a constraint, merely that it has been marked as such by the `Constrainautor` instance.

 Details
 -------